PostHog/posthog.com/contents/blog/dynamic-open-graph-images.md

 - If we place an image in the background, text layered on top needs to be readable.
 The fix?
 We added subtle text shadows and partially transparent gradients layered between the text and image.
 - Some posts have multiple authors, so that needs to be factored in.
-- Some post images have text [inside the image](https://posthog.com/blog/yc-top-companies).
-In this case, we don't want to auto-generate an Open Graph image for these, we have a parameter in our blog post’s front matter to skip this image generation.
+- In some cases, post images have text [inside the image](https://posthog.com/blog/yc-top-companies) that would be obscured with auto-generated Open Graph images.
+We have a parameter in our blog post’s front matter to skip this image generation.

 ![Blog Open Graph image](../images/blog/open-graph-images/og-13.png)